General Index of Scottish Presbyterian Ministers

 When this was originally compiled, I wrote: “There are 50,726 links provided in this Index; and 24,205 names appear.
 Some men are entered more than once, if their name appears in the Fasti with more than one spelling.
 Thus Andrew Melville appears both as “Melvill or Melville, Andrew …” and “Melville or Melvill, Andrew …”.
 Taking these doublets and triplets into consideration, the Index contains the names of approximately 23,244 different ministers.”
 Since then adjustments have been made and there are now around 100 more ministers.

 The sources used are the following:

-(8) The Trees displaying ministers’ relationships already available on this site – accessible through the Menu item: Trees.
+(9) The Trees displaying ministers’ relationships already available on this site – accessible through the Menu item: Trees.
 Previously, only Free Church ministers were indexed; now all relevant ministers, whose names appear in the Trees, are referenced in the General Index.
+This source appears as “…….
+Tree” in the General Index.